asmogo/nws/README.md

 - `NOSTR_PRIVATE_KEY`: The private key to sign the events
 - `BACKEND_HOST`: The host of the backend to forward requests to

-### Running the exit node

-Run the following command to start the exit node:
+To start the exit node, use this command:

 ```
 go run cmd/exit/main.go
 ```

-If your backend services supports TLS, you can now start using your service with TLS encryption using a publicly available entry node.
+If your backend services support TLS, your service can now start using TLS encryption through a publicly available entry node.

-### Running the entry node
+---

-If you want to run an entry node for accessing NWS services behind exit nodes, please use the following command:
+To run an entry node for accessing NWS services behind exit nodes, use the following command:
 ```
 go run cmd/proxy/main.go
 ```

 #### Entry Node Configuration

-If you used environment variables, there is no further configuration needed.
+If you used environment variables, no further configuration is needed.
-Otherwise, you can create a `.env` file in the `cmd/proxy` directory with the following content:
+For `.env` file configurations, do so in the current working directory with the following content:

 ```
 NOSTR_RELAYS = 'ws://localhost:6666'
 ```

-- `NOSTR_RELAYS`: A list of nostr relays to publish events to.
-Will only be used if there was no nprofile in the request.
+Here, NOSTR_RELAYS is a list of nostr relays to publish events to and will only be used if there was no nprofile in the request.